akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 ### Select attributes as file columns

-Click on the `Edit` button in the field to open the Attributes Selection popin:
+Click on the `Edit` button in the field to open the Attribute Selection pop-in:

 ![Select attributes as file columns](../img/Exports_AttributesEditContent.png)

-The popin is divided in three parts: the left part shows the attribute groups, the middle part displays the attributes belonging to the selected group, and on the right side, you will find your attribute selection.
+The pop-in is divided into three parts: the left part shows the attribute groups, the middle part displays the attributes belonging to the selected group, and on the right side, you will find your attribute selection.
 By default, note that all attributes are exported.

-To make your own attribute selection, click on left side to select a specific attribute group (or `All groups` to display all attributes).
-Place your mouse on your attribute and drag and drop it into the right-most column.
+To make your own attribute selection, click on the left side to select a specific attribute group (or `All groups` to display all attributes).
+Place your mouse on your attribute and drag and drop it into the far right column.
 The selected attributes will be displayed as columns in your export file.

 ![Drag and drop attributes](../img/Exports_DragandDropAttributes.gif)

 You can reorder your attributes by dragging them up and down.
-To clear your selection, click on the `Clear` button.
+To clear your selection, click on `Clear`.
 To save your attribute selection, click on `Apply`.

 The `Attributes` field will display the number of attributes selected for the export.